torvalds/linux/Documentation/driver-api/usb/dma.rst

 USB DMA
 ~~~~~~~

-In Linux 2.5 kernels (and later), USB device drivers have additional control
+In GNU/Linux 2.5 kernels (and later), USB device drivers have additional control
 over how DMA may be used to perform I/O operations.
 The APIs are detailed
 in the kernel usb programming guide (kerneldoc, from the source code).